phamcs/k8s/README.md

 1. Your nodes should be up-to-date with static ip setup before running the bootstrap script.
 2. Init the cluster with kubeadm --apiserver-advertise-address=<your-ip-address>
 3. Install the CNI network of your choice.
 (We're using calico)
+4. Check master node & join workers to master node
-4. Install Portainer to gain control over the cluster in web GUI
+5. Install Portainer to gain control over the cluster in web GUI
-5. Install ingress-nginx to be the Load Balancer
+6. Install ingress-nginx to be the Load Balancer
-6. Install nfs for persistent storage
+7. Install nfs for persistent storage
 ```

 ## Bugs and feature requests